francesco-pittacolo/KathaRange/README.md

 - Linux host machine
 - Docker
 - Python 3
-- Kathara Python API (installation instructions in Getting Started section)
+- Katharà Python API (installation instructions in Getting Started section)

 ## Getting Started
 Launch the script in the root of the project: